awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 When AWS must perform tasks such as installing updates or maintaining the underlying host, it can schedule the instance or the underlying host for a reboot\.
 You can [reschedule most reboot events](#reschedule-reboot-event) so that your instance is rebooted at a specific date and time that suits you\.

-**Note**
-If you stop your linked [EC2\-Classic instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-limitations), it is automatically unlinked from the VPC and the VPC security groups are no longer associated with the instance\.
+If you stop your linked [EC2\-Classic instance](vpc-classiclink.md#classiclink-limitations), it is automatically unlinked from the VPC and the VPC security groups are no longer associated with the instance\.
 You can link your instance to the VPC again after you've restarted it\.

-### Viewing Reboot Event Type<a name="view-type-of-scheduled-reboot"></a>
+### Viewing the Reboot Event Type<a name="view-type-of-scheduled-reboot"></a>

 You can view whether a reboot event is an instance reboot or a system reboot using the AWS Management Console, AWS CLI, or Amazon EC2 API\.